Sleepyico/.github/CONTRIBUTING.md

 Please try to keep the meaning of the translation as close to the original as possible.
 If you want to change the meaning, you can customise your locale files after.

--- Not Available --

-### Updating documentation

-#### Website

-The documentation is written in Markdown, with extensions for additional features.
-See the [Material for MkDocs Reference](https://squidfunk.github.io/mkdocs-material/reference/abbreviations/) for details.

-**Please install a Markdown linting extension in your editor.**

-If you would like to see a live preview of your changes you can install MkDocs locally after cloning the repository (requires python).

-1. Install with `pip install -r requirements.txt`
-2. Run `mkdocs serve`

-#### JSDoc

-Feel free to improve or add JSDoc comments in the JavaScript files.